smaranz/notchy/CREATE_PROJECT.md

 ### "Cannot find type 'X' in scope"
 - Make sure all files are added to the target
-- Select file → File Inspector → Target Membership → ✅ NotchNook
+- Select file → File Inspector → Target Membership → ✅ Notchy

 ### "Multiple commands produce" error
 - Info.plist is in Copy Bundle Resources - remove it!